forceporquillo/forceporquillo/README.md

 ### Henlo fren, I'm **Force** 👋

  I'm a Software Engineering Student who has a passion for creating mobile applications.
-Currently, I'm in the realm of native mobile development, particularly in android.
+Currently, I'm in the realm of native mobile development, particularly in native Android.

-- 🔭 I’m currently working on a [Movie App][app]!
-- 🌱 I’m currently learning Swift Xcode. 📱
-- 👯 I’m looking to collaborate with other open source devs.
-- 🥅 2020 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to create mobile applications

 ![](https://komarev.com/ghpvc/?username=forceporquillo&label=PROFILE+VIEWS)